Category:

 Learn to listen as your customer.
 Listening as your customer takes on several forms.
 My two favorites are by telephone and in person.

 Visit your locations as would a customer.
 The under-use of shopping services is startling.
 Everyone is on their best behavior when management is in the location.
 The trick is not to let them know you are watching.
 Shopping services see your operations as your customers do.
 They can be one of the best ways to let your team know what is important by rewarding the best of them for what they did best for a customer.
 Never focus on the negative.
 Reward them for greatness.
-Professional shopping services are often the best because they are trained to report back to you.
+Professional shopping services are often the best, because they are trained to report back to you.
 If budgets are restrained I have used teachers, flight attendants, nurses, and other service professionals as mystery shoppers instead of the professional shopping services.

 It is not the method, but the message.
-Let the research drive the visits and the positive findings drive the organization.
+Let the research drive the visits, and the positive findings drive the organization.
 Over time they will understand.
 You are seeking to change and establish a customer service culture, not simply a new set of rules to put in a manual.

 Steal from your competitors.
 This takes the internal fortitude that comes from knowing you need to improve and that your competitor is doing “It” better.
 Stealing is the cheapest method of improvement.
 Never be afraid to become brilliant by stealing your competitors’ methods.
-And never be afraid to imitate their changes, when they are right.
+And never be afraid to imitate their changes – when they are right.
 Who remembers, and who cares, two months from now, or even two days from now, who was the originator of an idea.
 As long as it works, use it.

 Listen to your franchisees and their managers.
 Why are unit volumes, average tickets, and repeat customer percentages higher in some locations than in others?
-After all, it is the same franchise system operating under the same operating rules, isn’t it?
+After all, it’s the same franchise system operating under the same operating rules, isn’t it?
 No it’s not.
 The difference is the passion toward the customer.
 Let the best tell you why they are the best, even when their location is not, or their market isn’t the strongest or the biggest.
 They are in the trenches and touch the ultimate customer every day.

 Define your customer.
 Forget for a minute defining your customer by their demographics or psychographics.
 The customer is much easier to define.
 Each level of the organization has its own customer, and as management it is your responsibility to focus each level of the organization to provide passionate service to its customer.

-If you are the franchisor, your customer is your staff and your franchisee.
-Your staff’s customer is the franchisee, the suppliers, and other members of the team.
-Your franchisee’s customer is the ultimate consumer.
-The bottom line is: determine who the customer is, and at every level make certain that they are served.
 Always focus the goal at the ultimate consumer, but make the entire process, from the franchisor down through every level of the organization, a passion of customer service.
 And remember the true golden rule: when all else fails, forget the rules and service the customer – whoever they may be.

 All of the research methods available, and there are many, will not establish great customer service.
 When it comes to the kind of customer service that legends are written about, remember, If they can see it – They can do it.
 It’s the dot again.
 Make customer service the fabric of the dot, at every level of the process.
 Become more than customer-focused; become customer-driven.
-Once you become passionate about the customer and it becomes part of your company’s culture, the rest is easy.
-Your staff, suppliers, franchisees, and their staff will instinctively know it, even if you forgot to write a rule about it.

 Get Strategic Advice